hanksnowdon/Portfolio/content/posts/nfl_cnn.md

   - Deep Learning
 ---

-{{< figure src="mahomes.jpg" caption="Courtesy: AP Photo-Reed Hoffmann"  >}}
+{{< figure src="mahomes.jpg" caption="Courtesy: AP Photo-Reed Hoffmann" width="600px"  >}}

-For the UChicago Spring 2024 Machine Learning and Predictive Analytics Course I completed the following deep learning project, creating a CNN to predict pass completion rates using NFL tracking data from the Big Data Bowl.
-A write-up can be found below, with the full code available [here](https://github.com/hanksnowdon/NFL_CNN/blob/main/ML_Final_Project.ipynb).
+*For the UChicago Spring 2024 Machine Learning and Predictive Analytics Course I completed the following deep learning project, creating a CNN to predict pass completion rates using NFL tracking data from the Big Data Bowl.
+This approach largely builds off of the great work done by the [2020 winners of the Big Data Bowl](https://www.kaggle.com/competitions/nfl-big-data-bowl-2020/discussion/119400), who used a CNN to predict rushing yards at the time of handoff, and [Jesse Fisher's blog post titled 'PassNet'](https://www.tothemean.com/2021/02/07/nfl-pass-cnn.html) which applied the same framework to offensive data in the 2021 BDB but does not include any code.
+As far as I know, this project is the first publicly-published code that uses a CNN to predict completion rates.

+*A write-up can be found below, with the full code available [here](https://github.com/hanksnowdon/NFL_CNN/blob/main/ML_Final_Project.ipynb).*

 ## Introduction - Context and Available Data

 In American football, quarterbacks throw the ball to their teammates to gain yards and eventually score touchdowns.
 Metrics to evaluate the quality of quarterbacks focus on overall results, e.g., touchdowns, passing yards, completion rate, etc. These metrics fail to capture the situational context of each throw, namely, how difficult was it to complete a pass given where the defenders/teammates were positioned at the time of release.

-The NFL runs an annual Kaggle contest (the Big Data Bowl) during which they release samples of their rich tracking data to amateur data scientists.
+The NFL runs an annual Kaggle contest ([the Big Data Bowl](https://operations.nfl.com/gameday/analytics/big-data-bowl/)) during which they release samples of their rich tracking data to amateur data scientists.
 The 2023 data contains frame-by-frame information on every player’s location and speed for every camera frame of every pass in Weeks 1-8 of the 2021 NFL season.
-Each play’s tracking data ends roughly five frames after release.
+The contest prompt was focused on offensive line performance, and as such, each play’s tracking data ends roughly five frames after release.

 ## Problem Statement and Goal of Analysis

-For each throw in the dataset, I want to measure how difficult each throw is, and determine which quarterbacks completed the most challenging throws.
-To do this I will utilize a convolutional neural network to determine the probability of completion of a pass at the time of each throw, and use these probabilities and actual outcomes to identify the most difficult completions that were converted in the test data.
-This approach largely builds off of the great work done by the [2020 winners of the Big Data Bowl](https://www.kaggle.com/competitions/nfl-big-data-bowl-2020/discussion/119400), who used a CNN to predict rushing yards at the time of handoff with incredible accuracy.
+For each throw in the dataset, I want to measure how difficult each throw is, ultimately to create a framework to determine which quarterbacks completed the most challenging throws.
+To do this I will utilize a convolutional neural network to determine the probability of completion of a pass at the time of each pass's release, and use these probabilities and actual outcomes to identify the most difficult completions that were converted in the test data.

 ## Data and Model Assumptions